AlphaBravoCompany/ab-training-labs/container-bootcamp/section-8-labs/README.md

 `kubectl get pvc -n training-lab`

-Lastly, if you look at the `nginx-statefulset.yml` file, we also had to create a service.
+Lastly, if you look at the `nginx-statefulset.yml` file on lines 1 through 13, we created a service.
 That is because StatefulSets currently require a Headless Service to be responsible for the network identity of the Pods.
 (More on Services in a later lab as well).

+Let's take a look at the deployed service:

+`kubectl get svc -n training-lab -o wide`

 Cleanup the StatefulSet: